For administrators who manage Chrome browser or Chrome OS devices for a business or school.

 Enter chrome://policy in your Chrome address bar, and you will see all the policies currently in effect on that browser or Chrome OS device.

 See also View a device's current Chrome policies.

-For details, see Chrome Browser on Windows (managed on premise).
+For details, see Chrome browser on Windows (managed on premise).

 Yes on corporate-managed devices.
-On a user's home computer, they need to sign in to Chrome using their managed Google Account (such as Google Workspace) in order for the policies to work in Chrome.
+On a user's home computer, they need to sign in to Chrome using their managed Google Account, such as Google Workspace, in order for the policies to work in Chrome.

-SupportHow many versions back of the Chrome Browser and Chrome OS do you support?
+SupportHow many versions back of the Chrome browser and Chrome OS do you support?

-Please file a bug in our public issue tracker.
+You can file a bug in our public issue tracker.
 We recommend that you use the search fields first to look for similar bugs and see if the issue is already being resolved.

 Unfortunately, we can't give exact timing on when specific issues will be fixed.
 You can follow the public bug to see when changes are made, when it's marked as fixed, and when it's closed.